danchoi/vitunes/README.markdown

 playlist.
 If might take a few seconds to load your entire iTunes library, but once it's loaded you'll be able to page through it at blazing speed and play any tracks you want.
 The list will be sorted by artist.

+If you have cheap Linux netbooks, they make good ViTunes controllers.
+I control the iTunes on my Mac Mini from two Linux Asus 1015PEM netbooks that I move around the apartment.

 ### Buy more music, support the ViTunes project